commoncode/ama-bot/README.md

 The `staging` application also has a postgres database 'add on' which can be accessed by the `dyno` process using the environment variable `DATABASE_URL`.
 It is currently using Postgres 10.6.

+## CircleCI

+CircleCI is setup to install application dependencies run tests and linting.
+It's setup through the Common Code organisation on Github and is configured in the normal location:

+.circleci/config.yml